KonstantinZavertkin/SimpleSDLGames/README.md

 The purpose of this project is learning C++ and SDL2 library.
-Tetris and Snake is currently available.
+Minesweeper, Tetris and Snake is currently available.

 ==================================
 ## Installation instructions